fbpx

 Matching intents and generating responses

-Now that we have the back-end of the chatbot completed, we’ll move on to taking input from the user and searching the input string for our keywords.
+Now that we have the back end of the chatbot completed, we’ll move on to taking input from the user and searching the input string for our keywords.

 We use the RegEx Search function to search the user input for keywords stored in the value field of the keywords_dict dictionary.
 If you recall, the values in the keywords_dict dictionary were formatted with special sequences of meta-characters.
-RegEx’s search function uses those sequences to compare the patterns of characters in the keywords with patterns of characters in the input string.

-If a match is found, the current intent gets selected and is used as the key to the responses dictionary to select the correct response.
+RegEx’s search function uses the sequences to compare the character patterns in the keywords with the input string.
+If a match is found, the current intent is selected and used as a key to the responses dictionary to select the correct response.

 Code: